jeanlouisboudart/kafka-platform-prometheus/consumer.metrics.md

 `max.partition.fetch.bytes` - 1MB by default
 `fetch.max.wait.ms` 500ms by default.

-A latency around the max wait setting points to the max bytes never 'winning'.
+A latency value close to the max.wait setting points to the max fetch bytes never 'winning'.

 ## average throttle time